cisco-outshift-ai-agents/pr-review-agntcy-multi-agent/eval/README.md

 This guide provides step-by-step instructions to set up and run the project.

+## Introduction

+This README is for the evaluation of the PR Review Agntcy multi-agent MAA.
+The evaluation process relies on a reference dataset or repository.
+It extracts data from the repository, replays the pull requests (PRs) of the reference dataset/repository, and requests Alfred to review them.
+Once the review is complete, the system extracts the data and uses a Large Language Model (LLM) as a judge to create a rating of how good the review is.
+Finally, a quick report is generated based on the rating.

 ## Prerequisites

 1. Install [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) and install Python 3.12.9